microsoft/nni/docs/en_US/reference/experiment_config.rst

 examples: ``"10m"``, ``"0.5h"``

-When time runs out, the experiment will stop creating trials but continue to serve web UI.
+When time runs out, the experiment will stop creating trials but continue to serve WebUI.

 maxTrialNumber